MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint_DLP.md

 1. In the **Command Prompt** screen type **Y** to confirm, and then press Enter.

-1. When the script completes, you'll get a success message and a prompt to **Press any key to continue**.
+1. When the script is complete, you'll get a success message and a prompt to **Press any key to continue**.
 Press any key to close the command line window.
 It can take a minute to complete the onboarding.

 1. Open the start menu and search for `Access work or school`.
 Select **Access work or school** under **Best match**.

-1. In the **Access work or school** window, for **Add a work or school account** select **Connect**.
+1. In the **Access work or school** window for **Add a work or school account** select **Connect**.

 1. In the **Set up a work or school account** dialog, select the **Join this device to Microsoft Entra ID** link and sign in as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password was set in a previous exercise.